dfbarrero/rosCourse/assignments/motion.md

 ## Practical assignment

 The goal to achieve in this assignmen is, at a first look, easy.
-Given the robot placed in the map shown bellow, move it from its initial location on the point A to the point B.
+Given the robot placed in the map shown below, move it from its initial location on point A to the point B.

 ![Map](simple_rooms.png)